NorthOC/northoc.github.io/content/travels.md

 ### Private Rooms / Apartments

-If you like your privacy or you want to try doing *"remote work & travel"*, then checking out a room or an apartment is your goto.
+If you like your privacy and are travelling with someone, then checking out a room or an apartment is your goto.

 Usually, a fair quality to price ratio for an Airbnb is in a 2km radius from the center.
 In Budapest, a decently priced airbnb for me was 200m from the center, while in Prague, about 2.5km.

-There's definitely a kitchen, which eliminates a lot of the food costs and, rarely, there's even a free breakfast included (happened in Zakopane).
+Most of the times there will be a kitchen (unless you're in a resort), which eliminates a lot of the food costs and, rarely, there's even a free breakfast included (happened in Zakopane).

 Private room/apartment pros: